 - Original passport valid for at least six months and a clear photocopy of the first and last page (vertical).

 - Proof of legal stay in Romania (Visa, Residence card, passport with Romanian immigration entry stamp) in case the applicant holds another nationality.

-- Application form duly filled (printed on one page, double-sided).
-(Download here).
+- Application form duly filled - Click here (printed on both sides).